 Lauren Bacall’s outfit in this top image may not have made it to the final cut in The Big Sleep (I’m guessing it’s a publicity still or a studio portrait, or maybe it was part of the earlier version of the film, which didn’t get to be released), but I wanted to include it here anyway, because it would have been my favourite look.
 The white shirt with a gaping neckline and short sleeves gathered at the hem, the polka dot scarf and those large patch pockets on the full skirt – this looks like the more sophisticated version of that dressed-down outfit Lauren Bacall would sport two years later, in Key Largo.

 The Big Sleep (1946), Bogart and Bacall’s second film together, follows private detective Philip Marlowe (Humphrey Bogart) as he picks his way through a corrupt labyrinth of gamblers, blackmailers, pornographers, hired thugs and murderers, who have attached themselves to the rich, elderly General Sternwood, and his two daughters, Vivian (Lauren Bacall) and Carmen (Martha Vickers).
 It is one of the classics of film noir, heavy on great dialogue, style, it has wit and verve and an intricate and fast-paced plot, and where the time of day is appropriately night.
+It is a “deeply mysterious puzzle in which everyone is suspicious and most are guilty of something,” writes Todd McCarthy in the book Howard Hawks: The Grey Fox of Hollywood.

 The houndstooth wool suit is a reinterpretation of the one Bacall had worn in her first film alongside Bogart, To Have and Have Not.
 That one had been inspired by a similar one Howard Hawks’ wife, Slim, liked to wear.
 Nancy “Slim” Hawks was in fact the one who had seen Lauren on the cover of Harper’s Bazaar and told her husband that she was a star in the making, which made the director cast her in her debut film.